 What are the demands of justice when it comes to the victims of eugenics?

 How should universities and other institutions involved in eugenics deal responsibly with that involvement?

 Can present-day biology education and research be improved to help safeguard the future from the mistakes of the past?

-These are among the questions to be taken up with guidance from our international group of distinguished speakers, beginning with Ms Elaine Riddick, who, having suffered coerced sterilization in North Carolina in the 1960s, has gone on to become an influential champion of eugenics’ victims.
-Other speakers will be offering perspectives from the history of science, moral philosophy, science education, genomic medicine and law.
-Near the end of the day there will be a lecture from the science writer and broadcaster Dr Adam Rutherford, author of How to Argue with a Racist: History, Science, Race and Reality (2020) and, most recently, Control: The Dark History and Troubling Present of Eugenics (2022).
+These are among the questions taken up with guidance from our international group of distinguished speakers, beginning with Ms Elaine Riddick, who, having suffered coerced sterilization in North Carolina in the 1960s, has gone on to become an influential champion of eugenics’ victims.
+Other speakers offer perspectives from the history of science, moral philosophy, science education, genomic medicine and law.
+A notable lecture was from the science writer and broadcaster Dr Adam Rutherford, author of How to Argue with a Racist: History, Science, Race and Reality (2020) and, most recently, Control: The Dark History and Troubling Present of Eugenics (2022).

 Ms Elaine Riddick – Chairperson, Rebecca Project for Justice, Georgia, USA

 Describes her traumatic life story and how she intends to help prevent others from suffering the same fate.

 Professor Joe Cain – Professor of History and Philosophy of Biology, University College London